Table of Contents

 Health Benefits of Apples

 Apple is very nutritious and full of fiber, vitamins and minerals.
 One medium size apple gives 17% of daily required fiber and 14 % of daily required vitamin C. Apple is rich in anti-oxidant and help to regulate blood sugar level.
-It is very good for digestive system, lever, heart, intestine and help to boost immunity.
+It is very good for the digestive system, lever, heart, intestine and help to boost immunity.

 - It is rich in phytochemicals, phenolic compounds, and malic acid.